Get weather data from BARRA-R2

 Vector of year integer values for each environment in the same order as

-Number (integer) of cores to use for parallel processing of gridded data up to 5 cores.
+Number (integer) of cores to use for parallel processing of gridded data over muliple years.
 Use

 Logical.
 Should progress be printed?
 Default = TRUE.